 “A lot of people have this preconceived notion that it’s going to be a bunch of romantic comedies, and it’s not,” said former POW Film Fest Executive Director Tara Johnson-Medinger.
 “We have a variety of topics, themes and ages of women producing the films.”

 A film producer herself, Johnson-Medinger was aware of women’s lack of representation in filmmaking when she rebooted the festival in 2008.
 (The festival had been on hiatus after its original launch in 2003.)
 In an industry where just 7% of directors are female, POW Film Fest brings visibility to women-directed films.
-“Our mission is to provide space where women can thrive as media makers,” she says.
+“Our mission is to provide space where women can thrive as media makers,” she said.

 The main event

 POW Film Fest receives between 500 and 1,000 entries each year, with 35 films typically chosen for screening.
 The festival invites attendees to experience cinema crafted by seasoned and up-and-coming filmmakers alike at various venues in Portland, including the historic Hollywood Theatre.
 (As an added bonus, you can indulge in pizza, beer, wine or kombucha while viewing.)